-Property Values name Unique field identifier (required on every DataSource field) type "text" "integer" "float" "boolean" "date" "sequence" title Default user-visible label for the field. length Maximum length of text value in characters. hidden Defaults to true; specifies whether this field should be hidden from the end user.
+Property Values name Unique field identifier (required on every DataSource field) type "text" "integer" "float" "boolean" "date" "datetime" "time" "enum" "sequence" "binary" See reference for full list of field types. title Default user-visible label for the field. length Maximum length of text value in characters. hidden specifies whether this field should be hidden from the end user.
 When hidden, it will not appear in the default presentation, and it will not appear in any field selectors (such as the column picker menu in a ListGrid). detail Defaults to true; specifies whether this field is a "detail" that should not be shown by default in multi-record summary views such as a ListGrid. required "true" "false"; applies validation on both client and server to verify that the field is non-blank. valueMap An array of values, or an object containing storedValue: displayValue pairs. editorType FormItem class to use when editing this field (in any DataBoundComponent).

-primaryKey Defaults to true; specifies whether this is the field that uniquely identifies each record in this DataSource (that is, it must have a unique value for each record).
-Each DataSource must have exactly one field with primaryKey="true".
-The primaryKey field is often specified with type="sequence" and hidden="true", to generate a unique internal key for rapid prototyping. foreignKey A reference to a field in another DataSource (dsName.fieldName). rootValue For fields that establish a tree relationship (by foreignKey), this value indicates the root node of the tree.
+primaryKey specifies whether this is the field that uniquely identifies each record in this DataSource (that is, it must have a unique value for each record).
+The primaryKey field is often specified with type="sequence" and hidden="true", to generate a unique internal key.
+For multiple primary keys, see Chapter 10, Tips . foreignKey A reference to a field in another DataSource (dsName.fieldName). rootValue For fields that establish a tree relationship (by foreignKey), this value indicates the root node of the tree.

-For more information on DataSources and a complete reference of properties that may be set in .ds.xml files, see com.smartgwt.client.docs.serverds
+For more information on DataSources and a complete reference of properties that may be set in .ds.xml files, see com.smartqwt.client.docs.serverds